benoitc/restkit/doc/streaming.rst

 Stream from
 -----------

 Each requests return a :api:`restkit.client.HttpResponse` object.
 If you want to receive the content in a streaming fashion you just have to use the `body_file` member of the response.
 You can `iter` on it or just use as a file-like object (read, readline, readlines, ...).

-Big upload are saved as a temporary file in the filesystem, while upload <= 1Mo are in memory.
-You can reuse the response at any moment.
+**Attention**: Since 2.0, response.body are just streamed and aren't persistent.
+In previous version, the implementation may cause problem with memory or storage usage.

 Quick snippet with iteration::